“Where Diverse Learning Styles are Valued!”

 - We also offer a “Push In” program where students are grouped by skill level and are guided in both Reading and Math by a teacher to ensure they are challenged and supported.
 This program is fluid and skill groupings change as the skills of our students change.

-The Future Problem Solvers Program (Global Issues Problem Solving) help students who have mastered the classroom curriculum in reading and/or math with the opportunity to work with accelerated material for additional enhancement to their academic day.
+The Future Problem Solvers Program (Global Issues Problem Solving) helps students who have mastered the classroom curriculum in reading and/or math with the opportunity to work with accelerated material for additional enhancement to their academic day.
 High test scores, exceptional classroom performance and teacher input are all considered when a student is recommended for the program.

 All three programs make instruction more individualized by providing additional teacher and small group interaction – which makes the instructional process personal, dynamic, and successful!

-Our DLP program continues to grow and evolve.
+Our DLP continues to grow and evolve.
 DLP teachers receive training several times a year and are constantly looking for ways to improve the programs.
 All three Resource classrooms have current and expanding technology available for student use.
 The entire DLP department looks forward to expanding and improving in the years to come.